New York judge tosses state fraud case against Manafort

 Vance's office accused Manafort, President Donald Trump's former campaign chairman, of falsifying business records to obtain millions of dollars in residential mortgage loans in a scam that began in December 2015 and continued until three days before Trump's 2017 inauguration.

-But Judge Maxwell Riley dismissed the case because Manafort had been indicted earlier this year for similar types of crimes uncovered by special counsel Robert Mueller.
-The longtime GOP operative, 70, is currently serving a seven-and-a-half year prison sentence after a jury convicted him in one federal case and he pleaded guilty in another.
+But Justice Maxwell Wiley of the New York County Supreme Court dismissed the case because Manafort, 70, had been indicted earlier this year for similar types of crimes uncovered by former special counsel Robert Mueller.
+The longtime GOP operative is serving a seven-and-a-half year prison sentence after a jury convicted him in one federal case and he pleaded guilty in another.

 The state charges were seen by some legal experts as a way to hold Manafort accountable for his crimes in the event Trump decided to pardon him on the federal charges.
 Vance's office vowed to appeal.

-"We will appeal today's decision and will continue working to ensure that Mr. Manafort is held accountable for the criminal conduct against the people of New York that is alleged in the indictment," said Danny Frost, a spokesperson for the Manhattan district attorney's office.
+"We will appeal today's decision and will continue working to ensure that Mr. Manafort is held accountable for the criminal conduct against the people of New York that is alleged in the indictment," Danny Frost, a spokesperson for the Manhattan district attorney's office, said.

 Manafort's attorney, Todd Blanche, cheered the judge's ruling.